cs3110/textbook/src/chapters/mut/intro.md

 In this short chapter we'll cover the few mutable features of OCaml we've omitted so far, and we'll use them for some simple data structures.
-The real win, though, will come in the next chapter, where we put the features to more complicated uses.
+The real win, though, will come in later chapters, where we put the features to more advanced uses.